exercism/problem-specifications/exercises/scale-generator/description.md

-Write a program that can generate musical scales.
-It should accept a tonic, or starting note, and a set of intervals.
-It should be able to output the notes in the given scale, starting with the tonic and following the specified interval pattern.
+Given a tonic, or starting note, and a set of intervals, generate the musical scale starting with the tonic and following the specified interval pattern.

 Scales in Western music are based on the chromatic (12-note) scale.This scale can be expressed as the following group of pitches: